What Is 'Loss and Damage' from Climate Change? 8 Key Questions, Answered

 3) What Is the Difference Between Mitigation, Adaptation and Addressing Loss and Damage?

 Loss and damage is linked to adaptation and mitigation because it happens when efforts to reduce emissions are not ambitious enough and when adaptation efforts are unsuccessful or impossible to implement.
-The second installment of the IPCC’s 6th Assessment Report, published in February 2022, acknowledges that as the magnitude of climate change increases, so does the likelihood of exceeding adaptation limits.
-It differentiates between “soft” limits — when adaptation options exist but communities don’t have the financial resources needed to pursue them — and “hard” limits, where “there are no reasonable prospects for avoiding intolerable risks.”
+Research from the Intergovernmental Panel on Climate Change (IPCC) acknowledges that as the magnitude of climate change increases, so does the likelihood of exceeding adaptation limits.
+It differentiates between “soft” limits — when adaptation options exist but communities don’t have the resources needed to pursue them — and “hard” limits, where “there are no reasonable prospects for avoiding intolerable risks.”
 These limits are particularly acute in vulnerable communities that lack the resources needed to implement effective adaptation options.

 Coral reefs offer a good example of where adaptation is likely to reach its limits.
-The IPCC found that 70%-90% of tropical coral reefs will die by mid-century even if temperature rise is limited to 1.5 degrees C (2.7 degrees F), with nearly total loss under 2 degrees C (3.6 degrees F) of warming.
-This will lead to irreversible losses of biodiversity and have a major impact on coastal communities that eat and sell fish that live along reefs.
+The IPCC found that 70% to 90% of tropical coral reefs will die by mid-century even if temperature rise is limited to 1.5 degrees C (2.7 degrees F), with nearly total loss with 2 degrees C (3.6 degrees F) of warming.
+This will lead to irreversible losses of biodiversity and have major social and financial impacts on coastal communities that eat and sell reef-dwelling fish.

-While further research is needed to fully understand the limits of climate adaptation, it’s clear that losses and damage are already happening, and many communities lack the resources to deal with them.
-Climate plans and policies should account for loss and damage alongside mitigation and adaptation.
+While further research is needed to fully understand the limits of climate adaptation, it’s clear that losses and damage are already happening and many communities lack the resources to deal with them.
+Climate plans and policies should account for loss and damage alongside mitigation and adaptation, and ensure adequate funding and support are made available.

 4) What’s the History of Loss and Damage in UN Climate Negotiations?

-The issue of loss and damage has been a live — and contentious — one in UN climate negotiations for over three decades.
+The issue of loss and damage has been a lively one in UN climate negotiations for over three decades.

-When the United Nations Framework Convention on Climate Change (UNFCCC) was first being drafted in 1991, the island nation of Vanuatu (on behalf of the Alliance of Small Island States) proposed creating an insurance scheme to provide financial resources to countries impacted by sea level rise.
-Under its proposal, each country would contribute funds based on their relative contribution to global emissions and their share of the global gross national product.
-However, the proposal was rejected, and the issue of loss and damage was not mentioned when the text of the Framework Convention was adopted in 1992.
+It began in 1991, when Vanuatu and other small island states proposed a scheme to provide financial resources to countries impacted by sea level rise.
+Under its proposal, each country would contribute funds based on its relative contribution to global emissions and share of the global gross national product.
+The idea was rejected and left out of the UN Framework Convention on Climate Change (UNFCCC), adopted in 1992.

 Driving Action on Loss and Damage

-This was a landmark moment for loss and damage negotiations — but the work is far from done.
+It was a landmark moment for loss and damage negotiations — but the work was far from done.

 5) Is Loss and Damage an Issue of Liability and Compensation?